-Not all the people are into environmental issue or concern about sustainability especially in Thailand.
+Not all the people are into environmental issues or concern about sustainability especially in Thailand.
 Even if you believe in your mission, it is always hard to convince your staff to follow your footsteps.
 Habits will not change overnight.
-This is probably the hardest to conquer among all the points.
+This is probably the hardest to conquer among all.
 Contribute to the community.
 Once in a while, you can always play a positive part by inviting a local community or foundation for a day lunch or tea at your place.
 You could also donate some of your leftovers for them.
 That little something extra makes not much of a difference to you but could bring lots of smiles to the less privileged.

 All in all, while it’s important for you and your staff to be able to show your commitment in sustainability, your priority as a cafe or restaurant owner should always be delivering an exceptional customer experience.
 Offer sufficient information — through staff education, your website, your FB page, or even your menu — on your efforts, services and products to let your guest know more, but don’t shove the message down their throats.